alanx3x7/SudokuSolver/README.md

 - PyTesseract
 - Imutils

+For Windows users, there is a .exe file within the dist folder that runs the completed GUI.
+Because it is packaged into a single .exe file, starting the program takes around 20 seconds.
+Please be patient after double clicking it for it to load.

 ___
 ### Future Work
 - Currently only solves normal 3x3 sudoku boards, hence will be trying to add functionality that helps solves puzzles